bloomberg/blazingmq-sdk-java/README.md

 ## Security Vulnerability Reporting

-If you believe you have identified a security vulnerability in this project, please send an email to the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.
+If you believe you have identified a security vulnerability in this project, please email the project team at opensource@bloomberg.net, detailing the suspected issue and any methods you've found to reproduce it.

 Please do NOT open an issue in the GitHub repository, as we'd prefer to keep